IHDE-Alliance/ISTP_metadata/v1.0.0/docs/Multi_Mission_Use_of_Attributes.md

 ### ADID_ref

 This attribute stores the control authority identifier associated with the detached SFDU label.
-If no control authority identifier has been assigned, then the identifier associated with the ISTP/IACG Guidelines (NSSD0241) or with CDF (NSSD0110) can be used.
+If no control authority identifier has been assigned, then the identifier associated with the ISTP Guidelines (NSSD0241) or with CDF (NSSD0110) can be used.

 ### Calibration_File